mbrevda/backbone-nest/README.md

 model.capitals
 ```

 `capitals` can be accessed fluently like any standard Backbone.Collection (which is what it is).
-So to access the models:
+So to access the first model:

 ```js
 model.capitals.at(0)